kiba/Writings/for_science/chp24_reckoning.md

 "You think I already have a solution?
 I don't have a bearing on the situation in the first place."

 "I know what we should already do.
-We force a transition from the military to the civilian leadership.
+We should force a transition from the military to the civilian leadership.
 All this happened was because the military is in charge."

 "Do you really absolutely believe that to be the solution?
 Would it happen any other way around if the civilian leadership is in charge and that the military is not?"